DE Pathway Analysis

 R

-Let’s go ahead and load GAGE and some other useful packages and set our working directory.
+Now let’s go ahead and load GAGE and some other useful packages.

 library(AnnotationDbi)